 · All children (2nd grade through 6th grade) wishing to receive sacraments must be enrolled in our Religious Education Program.
 Classes are every other week; classes are EITHER Wednesdays, 4:15 pm – 6:00 pm OR Sundays, 8:00 am – 9:45 am.
 Classes run September through April.
 See registration materials for further information.

-· Reconciliation will be celebrated a few weeks prior to Confirmation/First Eucharist.
+· Reconciliation will be celebrated prior to Confirmation/First Eucharist.

 · To register your child for Sacramental Preparation, please complete a Sacramental Preparation Registration form and attach a copy of your child’s baptismal certificate.
 If your child was baptized at Immaculate Conception, you DO NOT need to submit a certificate – just indicate the month and year he/she was baptized.
 IF YOUR CHILD WAS BAPTIZED AT A CHURCH OTHER THAN IMMACULATE CONCEPTION, YOU MUST SUBMIT A COPY OF HIS/HER BAPTISMAL CERTIFICATE WITH THE REGISTRATION.
 Registrations will not be accepted without the certificate.